 7Fields (RAG) underground gas storage facility

 This storage facility (formerly known as the "Nussdorf natural gas storage facility/ with commissioning in April 2014) was further developed last year in the UGS 7Fields storage network.
-From October 2019, the capacities will amount to 500 million cubic meters ( = 5.7 TWh) with an injection capacity of 151,100 cubic meters of natural gas per hour (= 1.7 GW) and a withdrawal capacity of 226,600 cubic meters of natural gas per hour (= 2.6 GW).
+The capacities have been extended 2019/2020 through additional storage wells, so that the currently workings gas volume consists of 550 million cubic meters ( equivalent to 6.2 TWh)